rockettheme/docs/Docs/joomla/templates/callisto/faq.md

 What is RokSprocket?
 -----

-[RokSprocket][roksprocket] is a powerful content display extension for Joomla 2.5 and above.
+[RokSprocket][roksprocket] is a powerful content display extension for Joomla 3.x.
 It was designed as the successor to our legacy content extensions: RokStories, RokTabs, RokNewsPager, RokNewsflash, RokMicronews, and basically any module in the RT arsenal that manipulates and displays articles.

 What is Gantry?
 -----